SisiDzy/SisiDzy/README.md

 ### 👋 Hi There

 My name is Zeyu(Sisi) Dong.
-I am a graduate student learning Quantitative Methods in the Social Sciences (Data Science Track) at Columbia University and I graduated in May 2024.
+I was a graduate student learning Quantitative Methods in the Social Sciences (Data Science Track) at Columbia University and I graduated in May 2024.
 With years of experience in data analysis in different industries like consulting, technology, media, real estate investment, and academia, I have a broad understanding of how to tell a story through data and find patterns through modeling.
 In addition, I am passionate about managing data for more insights.

 ### 🌱 What Can I Offer